MarekPikula/serenitycode.dev/content/post/2019/09/quartus-sv-gotchas/index.md

 ### Rules for determining port kind, data type and direction (23.2.2.3)

-In my personal opinion Quartus' behavior in this particular case is really good as it acts as a linter reducing chances of mistype.
+In my personal opinion Quartus' behaviour in this particular case is really good as it acts as a linter reducing chances of mistype.

 #### Quartus documentation